yigitsever/gradecoin-site/content/_index.md

 # Questions
 ## This all sound complicated!
 - I've drawn inspiration from [actual Bitcoin transactions](https://explorer.bitcoin.com/btc) and [warp](https://github.com/seanmonstar/warp/blob/master/examples/todos.rs).
 The system has only 3 interfaces.
 It's simple once you read everything over a couple of times.
 - Don't know where to start?
 Gradecoin uses RESTful API; simple `curl` commands or even your browser will work!
-[This website can help as well](https://curl.trillworks.com/).
+[This website can help as well](https://sqqihao.github.io/trillworks.html).
 - Check out [JWT Debugger](https://jwt.io) and the corresponding [RFC](https://tools.ietf.org/html/rfc7519).
 - Remember that you are absolutely encouraged to grab off-the-shelf implementations for every cryptography primitive you will use.
-You can start by finding a code snippet to generate a RSA keypair?
+You can start by finding a code snippet to generate an RSA key pair?
 - Check out [misc](@/misc_docs.md) for everything else you might be curious about.

 ## How do you actually earn Gradecoin?